Our Verdict

 Verdict Recap

-WideVPN earns a decent 54.0 out of 100.
+WideVPN secures a respectable position with a rating of 58.0%.
 The company’s strength is in its balance.
 It’s reliable but not groundbreaking.
 Performance is solid, though it doesn’t top the charts.
 It offers good functionality at a fair price.
-All these make WideVPN a viable choice for those who want reliability without a hefty price tag.
+All these make WideVPN a viable choice for those seeking a balanced blend of functionality and affordability in their VPN service.

 When considering our VPN ratings, remember they are for reference only and may not reflect every individual’s unique needs.
 It’s essential for you to understand your specific requirements and choose a VPN service accordingly.